knightlab-analyses/qurro-mackerel-analysis/README.md

 - Qurro is installed
 - Songbird is installed

-See the notebook regarding the exact versions of Qurro and Songbird used in the notebook -- the notebook was run using versions of these packages that didn't match with an official release.
+See the notebook regarding the exact versions of the QIIME 2 plugins (including Qurro and Songbird) used in this analysis.

 ## Why is this README so long?
 ...Sorry about that!
 The rest of this README describes the other folders/files in this repository.

-## `20190731_MackerelAnalysisOutput/`
+## `AnalysisOutput/`
 This folder just contains the output from the main notebook (`Mackerel 16S Data Analysis.ipynb`).
-Due to doing things late at night, I think all of the files in this folder were actually generated on August 1, 2019 (sorry for any confusion).

 ### Omitted database files
 Two large files have been omitted from this directory: